 6. The article of claim 1, wherein the fragrant liquid comprises less than about 0.5 weight percent of each of surfactants, alcohols, polyols, soaps, preservatives, emulsifiers, mineral oil, castor oil, and essential oils other than garlic oil, peppermint oil, rosemary oil, cinnamon oil, clove oil, and cedarwood oil.

-7. The article of claim 1, wherein the substrate comprises porous rock.
+7. The article of claim 1, wherein the wherein the fragrant liquid comprises sandalwood oil.

-8. The article of claim 7, wherein the substrate comprises pumice.
+8. The article of claim 1, wherein the substrate comprises porous lava rock.

+9. The article of claim 1, wherein the article comprises another solid or liquid material coated onto at least a portion of an outer surface of the substrate, wherein the another solid or liquid is different than the fragrant liquid within the pores of the article.

 9. An animal repellant composition comprising: